Pravi16/100DaysOfCode/README.md

 # 100DaysOfCode

-## This repo contains solutions for Leetcode problems
+## This repo contains solutions to some problems on LeetCode